pj4533/Pokora/README.md

 You will need to convert or download models in CoreML format.
 You can download from the HuggingFace org [here](https://huggingface.co/coreml).

 NOTE: I had trouble with the v2.1 model, I think it doesn't like the 768x768.
 I verified this model works [here](https://huggingface.co/coreml/coreml-stable-diffusion-v1-5/blob/main/split-einsum/v1-5_split-einsum.zip), however I have had better speeds with a model I converted myself.

+## ControlNet

+ControlNet support is very basic for now.
+Inside your model directory place a directory called 'controlnet', and in that directory put a single model you would like to use for ControlNet input (such as Depth).
+Pokora will see this, and for each frame processed will first send the frame thru the ControlNet model.
+For now, you can only use one ControlNet model, and it is either on or off (based on whether your controlNet model was found or not).
+On my M2 MacStudio Ultra I was getting about 7.1 iter/s without controlNet and using controlNet I get about 4.5 iter/s, so it is quite slower.

+This is a good resource for models to use, both for SD and ControlNet [here](https://huggingface.co/coreml/ControlNet-Models-For-Core-ML).

 ## License